 Put the moss into a blender with a bit of fresh water and blend.
 It takes a bit of time to break down and the amount of water used depends on how thick you want the end product.
 Add more water as needed to get to the desired consistency, keeping in mind that the gel will thicken up a bit as it sits.

 If you have high-powered blender this step will go faster, but any blender will work.
 Blend in batches and go slow.
-The gel gets quite thick and can give your blender quite a workout! - Store in the refrigerator
+The gel gets quite thick and can give your blender quite a workout!

 Pour it into an airtight jar and store in the refrigerator for up to a week.

-How to Use Irish Moss (Sea Moss) Gel
+How to Use Sea Moss Gel

 You can use this gel to thicken puddings and desserts, smoothies and other beverages.
 If you are avoiding animal products, following a vegan diet or a raw diet this is often used as an alternative to gelatin.